 The number one most common goal we hear is definitely weight loss.
 Everyone wants to lose weight – or thinks they want to lose weight.
 Most people think that number on the scale is the be-all and end-all of your overall health.
 While maintaining a healthy weight is critical to your overall health and well-being, we’re here to tell you why that number you see on the scale isn’t the only number you should be looking at.
 Most of you want that Hollywood physique – girls may want to look like Alicia Vikander in Tomb Raider or Emily Blunt in Edge of Tomorrow and guys may want to look like Chris Hemsworth or Chris Evans or any of the Marvel SuperHeroes.
 These people have STRONG, lean physiques.
 You can weigh the same as them and look nothing like the way you want to look.

 We recommend holding these conversations with a FITHAUS rep so that we can pair you with the right personal trainer on our team to help you conquer your fitness goals.
 Different trainers have different specializations, so it’s important that we’re on the same page with respect to your fitness goals so that we pair you with a trainer on our team with the right tools, education and experience to help you smash your goals.
+We understand what to look for in a personal trainer and will be sure to pair you with the right one.

 This is why we try to tell people not to worry as much about their weight, as much as their body composition.
 The best measure of body composition is body fat percentage.
 This is going to be what most impacts how you look.
 Even then, this doesn’t tell the full story, but for now, if you have aesthetic goals, we’d recommend shifting your focus from weight loss to body composition and body fat.
 When you are at a good body fat percentage, your overall weight and muscle mass can then come into play again if you have very specific cutting or bulking goals – but in general, if you have a good body fat percentage, you’re going to have a good overall physique.
 This then gets us into the second most common goal that we’ve experienced and what we believe should be the #1 most common fitness goal – fat loss, otherwise known as cutting.

 The other common goal, more so amongst men, is muscle building, otherwise known as putting on size and mass, or bulking.
 When bulking, you are going to gain weight – there’s just no way around that.
 To bulk, you’ll need to be in a caloric surplus, which means you’ll consume more calories than you expend.
 With that said, gaining that weight can still make you look better and more muscular depending on the shape you’re currently in.
 Usually when you are bulking, you are going to increase your body fat percentage and look less lean.
 Similar to fat loss where you’ll want to minimize muscle loss, when bulking, you’re going to want to minimize the amount of fat you gain during the process.
 This is known as lean bulking, and we’ll have a separate video on how to best do that in the future.
+You should also figure out whether you should cut or bulk first as it’ll impact your approach to your workout regimen.

 So we’ve covered the difference between weight loss, fat loss, and muscle building.
 The last goal we’re going to talk to you about today is improving strength.
 Having large muscles and mass doesn’t necessarily mean you are stronger and can lift heavier.
 Focusing on increasing strength is its own goal, and a very important one at that.
 Improving and increasing your strength is a foundation of any good fitness regime – you need to build strength and increase the functional ability of your muscles, and once you have that foundation, as you continue to build on that, you’ll see major changes to your physique.
 Positive changes.